tsi-software/JavaGenerator/README.md

 ```

 In the business end of the generator you write your code and call 'yieldReturn(...)'
-whenever you want to pass data back to your iterator:
+whenever you want to pass data over to your iterator in the foreground thread:
 ```java
     @Override
     protected void generator() throws InterruptedException {